 Being broody comes with being female, and despite my decision, I still get broody sometimes.
-If MS wouldn’t have crossed my path, I absolutely wanted children.
-One of the few “nice” things about being chronically ill and being childless is, however, when looking after children of friends and family, I can give their children back at night.
+If it wasn’t for MS, I absolutely would’ve wanted children.
+One of the few nice things about being chronically ill and being childless is however, when looking after children of friends and family, you can give their children back at night.
 I get to go back to my own cool, dark bedroom in my quiet house, and I have my broodiness resolved for a while.

-Eventually, the decision why I didn’t want children came up when friends started to wonder when they would see mine.
+Eventually my decision came up when friends started to wonder when I would have children.
 A few people raised their eyebrows when I said that I most likely wouldn’t.
 Especially in a country as matriarchal as Ireland, I was asked if that wasn’t selfish, or if I simply didn’t have any motherly feelings.

 Brutal honesty told me to defend my decision, but I also had to tread carefully.
-Not everyone understands what life with MS is like, and I don’t always feel like explaining my illness, symptoms, medical schedules etc. Family and friends who know me, very recently commented on my lack of verbal behaviour, because they noticed my sudden silence.
+Not everyone understands what life with MS is like, and I don’t always feel like explaining my symptoms.
+Family and friends who know me, very recently commented on my lack of verbal behaviour, because they noticed my sudden silence.
 I only need to say one word for them to know that my energy is completely gone: “tired.”

 My relationship ended for reasons different than not wanting children, but it taught me a valuable lesson.
 When chronically ill with the possibility of passing your illness to your future children, being honest pays dividends, especially when a new relationship is on the cards.
 After all, MS is a life-changing event, but so is having children.
 It’s very much a personal choice, but also a very important one that cannot be ignored.